Amartinez2075/Employee-Tracker/README.md

 # Employee-Tracker

-## Description: This application is a command-line based application that allows the user to track departments, roles, and employees.
-It also allows the user to add new Employees, new Roles, and a new Department.
-You have to run the applicaiton by going into the command line and type the following.
+## Description: This application is a command-line-based application that allows the user to track departments, roles, and employees.
+It also allows the user to add new employees, new Roles, and a new Department.
+You have to run the application by going into the command line and typing the following.

 ```
 node index.js